Web Design

 © Interaction Design Foundation, CC BY-SA 4.0

-Adaptive design is similar to responsive design—both are approaches for designing across a diverse range of devices.
-The difference between the two lies in how the tailoring of the content takes place.
+Adaptive design is similar to responsive design—both are approaches for designing across a diverse range of devices; the difference lies in how the tailoring of the content takes place.

 In the case of responsive design, all content and functionality are the same for every device.
-Therefore, a browser on a large-screen desktop and the browser on a smartphone display the same content.
+Therefore, a large-screen desktop and smartphone browser displays the same content.
 The only difference is in the layout of the content.

-In this video, Frank Spillers explains the advantages of adaptive design through a real-life scenario.
+In this video, CEO of Experience Dynamics, Frank Spillers, explains the advantages of adaptive design through a real-life scenario.

 Show Hide video transcript